PixelPockets/Unity-2D-Collider-Handle-Editor/README.md

 NOTE: Using these files will remove Unity's default 2D collider editing toggle.

-**WARNING: THIS HAS ONLY BEEN TESTED WITH UNITY VERSION 2022.3.53f.**
+**WARNING: THIS HAS ONLY BEEN TESTED WITH UNITY VERSION 2022.3.53f.
+AND UNITY 6**

 How to use -